Parkwood Trust

 What are the main features of the village?

-Are all the houses the same?
+Are all the villas the same?

 No. The village has a wide variety of designs and styles of houses, ranging from one bedroom villas with no garage to two bedroom villas with study and garage.